spring-guides/gs-rest-service/README.ftl.md

 The `id` field is a unique identifier for the greeting, and `content` is the textual representation of the greeting.

-To model the greeting representation, you create a _resource representation class_.
-To do this, you simply create a plain old java object with fields, constructors, and accessors for the `id` and `content` data:
+To model the greeting representation, you create a resource representation class.
+Provide a plain old java object with fields, constructors, and accessors for the `id` and `content` data:

     <@snippet path="src/main/java/hello/Greeting.java" prefix="complete"/>

-> **Note:** As you'll see in steps below, Spring will use the _Jackson_ JSON library to automatically marshal instances of type `Greeting` into JSON.
+> **Note:** As you see in steps below, Spring uses the [Jackson JSON][jackson] library to automatically marshal instances of type `Greeting` into JSON.

 Next you create the resource controller that will serve these greetings.